 Super Mario Maker 2 is all about the communal experience of making and sharing levels.
-As a multiplayer experience, Mario Maker 2 is mostly centered on online play.
-But you can still play local co-op with family and friends on one Switch console.
+As a multiplayer experience, Mario Maker 2 is mostly centered on online play, but you can still play local co-op with family and friends on one Nintendo Switch console.
 It’s not made readily apparent in the menus, but we’ve got you covered.
 Here’s how to play Super Mario Maker 2 with two or more players.

 How to play local co-op

 Sadly, you cannot play local co-op directly through Course World, which makes the process somewhat confusing.
 Courses must be downloaded first and then viewed in the Coursebot menu to play local co-op.
 Here’s a step-by-step guide on how to start playing local co-op.

 Step 1: In Course World, find a course you want to play cooperatively, select Download, and choose an open slot to save the course.
 You can have up to 60 courses downloaded at one time.
 That figure doesn’t include the 32 slots for courses you create.

 Step 2: Head over to Coursebot and choose the course.

 Step 3: See the four little alienesque heads on the right side of the screen?
 If you move the analog stick to the right, you’ll find the option Play Together.
 Select it.

 Step 4: Activate your Joy-Con/Pro Controllers to join.
 You can play local co-op with up to four players (Mario, Luigi, Toad, and Toadette).
 Single Joy-Con controllers are all you need, but you can also use the dual Joy-Con setup.
 Player one will always be Mario, while players two through four will be Luigi, Toad, and Toadette, respectively.